pebakery/pebakery-docs/Commands/Deprecated.md

 ### FileByteExtract

 This command was originally designed for extracting resources from executable files and is no longer used.
-Resource extraction can be accomplished better with other tools (eg. Resource Hacker).
+Resource extraction can be accomplished more effectively with other tools (eg. Resource Hacker).

 ### Hive,Delete/Load/Read/UnLoad/Write

-These commands have been replaced by RegHiveLoad/RegRead/RegWrite/etc.
+These commands are no longer used in Winbuilder and have been replaced by RegHiveLoad/RegRead/RegWrite/etc.

 ### If,License